Lace Tennis Shoes

 How to knot shoelaces for tennis shoes

 Knowing how to knot shoelaces is essential if you are trying your tennis shoes.
-You can use a couple of different knots, each with advantages and disadvantages.
+You can use several knots, each with advantages and disadvantages.

 The overhand knot is the most common shoelace knot and is simple to tie.
-It requires two laces – one in front of the other – and is tightened by pulling both laces together.
-The overhand knot is not as strong as some and can become undone if pulled too hard.
+It requires two laces—one in front of the other—and is tightened by pulling both laces together.
+However, the overhand knot is weaker than some and can become undone if pulled too hard.

 The bowline knot is stronger than the overhand knot and can be used to secure heavy items.
 To tie a bowline knot, start by forming a loop with one lace.
 Put the loop over the other lace so that the ends touch.